Putul Naach: The Traditional Folk Puppetry of West Bengal

-👉Both rod and glove puppets are indigenous to West Bengal while string was an influence of Rajasthan.
+While rod and glove puppets are indigenous to West Bengal, string puppetry was introduced from Rajasthan.

 Glove puppet or Bene Putul